openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

     - `dataSource`, data source for choose
     - `showSearch`, whether to show search input
     - `oriTargetKeys`, default selected
-    - `disabled`, whether to disable selecte data in left table, default is `false`
+    - `disabled`, whether to disable select data in left table, default is `false`
     - Take edit system role as an example `src/pages/identity/containers/User/actions/SystemRole.jsx` :
       - Left is the project name list
       - Right is the project name and role list of project